ignacio-chiazzo/ruby_whatsapp_sdk/README.md

 ## Troubleshooting

-- If the API response is `success` but the message is not delivered, make sure the device you're sending the message to is using a supported Whatsapp version.
+- If the API response is `success`,  but the message is not delivered, ensure the device you're sending the message to is using a supported Whatsapp version.
 [Check documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/support/troubleshooting#message-not-delivered).
-Try also replying a message to the number your registered in your Whatsapp.
+Try also replying a message to the number your registered on your Whatsapp.
-- Ensure your Meta App is using an API version greater or equals than `v.14`
+- Ensure your Meta App uses an API version greater than or equal to `v.14`.
+- Ensure that the Panel in the Facebook dashboard doesn't display any error.

 ## Development